kylemichaelsullivan/clippit-cover-letter/documentation/COMPONENTS.md

 **Components:**

 - `MarkdownPreview.tsx` - Component for rendering markdown content
+- `StyledMarkdownPreview.tsx` - Component for rendering markdown content with consistent heading hierarchy and PDF-compatible formatting
 - `PreviewDisplay.tsx` - Component for displaying previews of content
 - `ResultPanel.tsx` - Panel component for displaying results with metadata
 - `SkillsDisplay.tsx` - Component for displaying skills